debitCrossBlockchain/bumo2.0/src/ledger/README.md

 English | [中文](README_CN.md)

 ## Introduction
-The ledger module is mainly responsible for the execution of the ledger and block generation.It includes the following features:
+The ledger module is mainly responsible for the execution of the ledger and block generation.
+It includes the following features:
 - Generate the genesis account and genesis block based on configuration
 - Execute transactions in the proposal after a consensus is reached
 - Generate a new block based on the completed transaction package